psvehla/openapi-template/README.md

 # openapi-template

-OpenAPI/Swagger 2.0 template, intended to be good starting point for describing your API
+OpenAPI template, intended to be good starting point for describing an API